 Since its beginning in the early 20th century, the Bible has been central to what the Assemblies of God denomination believes and teaches.
 Pastors preach the Bible, small groups study it together, and individuals read it on their own.
-There are many Bible translations available today, so which one does the Assemblies of God use?
+Many Bible translations are available today, so which one does the Assemblies of God denomination use?

 The comparison chart below will help readers identify the translation that is right for them.
 (See examples verses in the next section).

 |NIV||The full text of the New International Version (NIV) appeared in 1978.
 Over 40 years later, the NIV maintains a wide readership, especially among conservative evangelicals.||Thought-for-thought; the meaning of each thought, not necessarily each word, is the aim of translators||7th grade|

 |NASB||The New American Standard Bible (NASB) Update appeared in 1995 with the purpose of improving the translation’s clarity and updating outdated English styles (e.g., removing words like “thou”).
 Since its first appearance in 1971, the NASB has been a favorite among people who prefer a word-for-word translation.||Word-for-word (“strictly literal”), also known as “formal equivalence.”||11th grade|

 |ESV||Published in 2001, the English Standard Version (ESV) reworks the Revised Standard Version (RSV), which first appeared in 1971.
 Conservative evangelical scholars produced the ESV, so it’s not a surprise that it has been growing in popularity among conservative evangelical readers in the last two decades.||word-for-word (“essentially literal”)||8th grade|

 |KJV||The King James Version first appeared in 1611, then underwent several revisions in the following centuries.
 The KJV is the most popular English translation in Protestant history.||word-for-word (“essentially literal”)||12th grade|